Syize/noterools/README.md

    - `isNumbered` is a bool value to tell the script is the citation format is numbered.
    - `setColor` is an integer of the font color.
 You can get other colors value from [VBA documentations](https://learn.microsoft.com/en-us/office/vba/api/word.wdcolor).
 Default is blue.
    - `noUnderLine` is a bool value to tell the script whether to remove the underline of hyperlinks.
+   - `set_container_title_italic` is a bool value to tell the script to set italic publisher and container title.
+Currently, Zotero has a problem setting italic font for Chinese, Korea or Japanese font. **This function is tested with Chinese paper only.**
 4. Run `main.py`.